-It doesn't help that our pew bibles (and indeed most other bibles, except the Children's Bible which ducks the issue completely) have a title for this section of text that is at best confusing, and at worst completely wrong.
+It doesn't help that the pew bibles (and indeed most other bibles, except the Children's Bible which ducks the issue completely) have a title for this section of text that is at best confusing, and at worst completely wrong.
 That title?
 "The Parable of the Dishonest Manager."
-Before you even begin reading the actual text your mind is pre-conditioned to view the manager in a particular light - you can hardly help reading it without thinking of the manager as being dishonest.
-We don't know his background - perhaps he was dishonest in other places.
-But if that's how you think of him you'll likely find yourself confused by the example and the message, asking, "what is this all about?"
-"What kind of message comes from rewarding a dishonest manager?"
+Right off the bat, before you even begin reading the actual text, your mind is pre-conditioned to view the manager in a particular light.
+You can hardly help reading it without thinking of the manager as being dishonest.
+Perhaps he was dishonest in other places, but not necessarily here, but if that's how you think of him I'm sure you find yourself confused by the example and the message, asking, "what is this all about?"

-So, let's back up a bit, and clear up some of the confusion by changing that title.
-You've probably heard me say we should change the title of the "Parable of the Prodigal Son" to the "Parable of the Forgiving Father", and in the same way, and for the same reasons we should change the title of this text from "The Parable of the Dishonest Manager" to "The Parable of the Shrewd Manager".
-Someone - we'll never know who - labeled the manager as dishonest in the text, and same label was later added to scripture as a section title (a source of error that is a whole other sermon!).
-Our view of both the manager and the parable has been clouded ever since.
-That one act of labeling the manager as dishonest puts a spin on the text that is pretty much the opposite of what the rest of the text itself is saying, so there's no wonder that we get confused.
+So, let's back up a wee bit, and remove or at least change the title.
+In the same way, and for the same reasons that we should change the title of the "Parable of the Prodigal Son" to the "Parable of the Forgiving Father", we should change the title of this text from "The Parable of the Dishonest Manager" to "The Parable of the Shrewd Manager".
+Someone, and we'll never know who, labeled the manager as dishonest, added it to scripture as a title (which in itself is a questionable activity) and that has clouded our view of both the manager and the parable ever since.
+That one act of labeling the manager as dishonest in a title puts a spin on the text that is pretty much the opposite of what the text itself is saying, so there's no wonder that we get confused when we actually read the text.